gitcollect/basicDiffCrypto/README.md

 ## BasicSPN tools for CM30173/CM50210

-This programs here demonstrate the concept of differential cryptanalysis on a basic Substitution-Permutation network.
+The coded contained in this repository demonstrates the concept of differential cryptanalysis on a basic Substitution-Permutation network.

 * `make diff-class` gives you an implementation of the differential cryptanalysis attack on the SPN defined in the book.
 * `make diff-book` same as above but this is the SPN defined in the book  -- Cryptography: theory and practice.

-#### Note:
+### Note:

 The SPN parameters are defined in diff_crypto.c; Currently, rounds keys have to be set manually.

+### Todo:

+* Add functionality so that new differential trails can be attacked easier.
+* Generalise S-box and permutations to arbitrary bits.